 In the first episode of my film, Tesla’s Medicine: The Universal Fluid, I visit Austrian, German and Swiss medical device factories to learn how they manufacture their products and then meet the inventors and doctors that were influential in their early development.

 Germany is well known for its exports in high quality manufacturing machines, cars, medical devices, wind power generation etc., and the sales of these products create abundant wealth for the country.
 Recovering from the ashes of World War 2 and building the country back up to become the economic engine of Europe taught the population to be ever suspect of the government that runs the country.
-Politicians pay particular attention to the will of the people who have found that by offering “green” solutions, it will keep them in power.
-The German speaking public is known for keeping a keen eye on multinational corporations and government officials to ensure that their public health is not compromised.

 Perestroika brings Openness to Germany

 Spas and health resorts began to use them in their “wellness” clinics to compliment massage therapy and sold them to wealthy clientele who experienced miraculous remissions of their health problems.
-Their customers then invited their neighbours and friends to try them out in their home and found they could start a home based business selling them.
-So began the beginnings of multilevel direct marketing in PEMF (Pulsed Electromagnetic field) electric yoga mats.
+Their customers then invited neighbours and friends to try them out in their home and found they could start a home based business selling them.
+So began the beginnings of multilevel direct marketing in PEMF (Pulsed Electromagnetic field) electric yoga type mats.